-Fungi are very small parasites that develop in areas such as dirt and on food.
-Likewise, they can also grow on the skin, mouth, hair and even on the nails of almost all living beings.
+Fungi are very small parasites that develop in areas such as dirt and food.
+Likewise, they can also grow on the skin, mouth, hair, and even on the nails of almost all living beings.
 Usually, these microbes are harmless, yet occasionally they can bring about problems called fungal infection.

 Here we are talking about fungal skin infections in babies.
 In babies, the skin fungi live on the top layer of skin cells or soggy zones of the body, for example, between the toes or in the diaper area.

 There are several fungal infections affecting different parts of a baby’s body.
-As the fungus grows in moist, sweaty and warm areas, the folds of the skin of baby (like armpit, diaper area, and neck) are mostly affected by the fungal infection.
+As the fungus grows in moist, sweaty, and warm areas, the folds of the skin of the baby (like the armpit, diaper area, and neck) are mostly affected by the fungal infection.

-Tinea is the most commonly found fungal infections among the babies.
-This appears on hair, nail or skin.
+Tinea is the most commonly found fungal infection among babies.
+This appears on hair, nail, or skin.
 Tinea initially appears as small red spots and then eventually spread forming a red circle or ring.
 Hence, it is also called ringworm as it appears like small worms inside the skin.
 The fungal infection is differentiated according to the part in which it appears.

-- Scalp ringworm/ tinea capitis: This fungal infection affects the scalp of the baby.
+This fungal infection affects the scalp of the baby.
 The hair follicle gets affected.
-It is characterized by patches of scaly, circular lesion that spreads to a significant area of the scalp.
-The part of the hair that get infected become fragile and easily break, and the affected area is extremely itchy
+It is characterized by patches of scaly, circular lesions that spread to a significant area of the scalp.
+The part of the hair that gets infected become fragile and easily breaks, and the affected area is extremely itchy.

-- Body ringworm/tinea corporis: This fungal infection can affect any part of baby’s body, including the face (cheeks, chin, neck, and forehead).
-It is characterized by typical itchy, circular lesion with a red border
+This fungal infection can affect any part of the baby’s body, including the face (cheeks, chin, neck, and forehead).
+It is characterized by a typical itchy, circular lesion with a red border.

-- Fungal infection in diaper area: Usually, the fungal infection in the diaper area is easily mistaken for diaper rash.
-If the irritation and redness are symmetrical on the both sides of the area, where the skin stays in contact and if the redness and irritation persist even after applying the cream for nappy rash, you can consider it as fungal infection than just a nappy rash
+Usually, the fungal infection in the diaper area is easily mistaken for diaper rash.
+If the irritation and redness are symmetrical on both sides of the area, where the skin stays in contact, and if the redness and irritation persist even after applying the cream for nappy rash, you can consider it a fungal infection then just a nappy rash.

-- Nail fungal infections/tinea unguium: Nail ringworm is a fungal infection affecting the finger or toenail, characterized by a thickened, deformed yellow colored nail.
-Toenails are mostly affected than the fingernails
+Nail ringworm is a fungal infection affecting the finger or toe nail, characterized by a thickened, deformed yellow-colored nail.
+Toenails are mostly affected than the fingernails.